alexDickhans/command-based-pros/docs/tutorials/installation.md

 # Installation

-Download the zip file from the [most recent release](https://github.com/alexDickhans/command-based-pros/releases/latest).
+Download the zip file from
+the [most recent release](https://github.com/alexDickhans/command-based-pros/releases/latest).
+This project also depends on [libunit](https://github.com/alexDickhans/units), follow the installation instructions in the README of that project to install it.

 Then fetch the libcommand zip